konero/iconmanager/README.md

 The `currentIconMap` pointer points to the currently active icon map.
 This enables us to retrieve the right version of the icon based on the current theme by calling `IconManager::getIcon()`.

-The `IconManager::switchtheme(bool)` is a function that switches the current icon theme.
-This is one by updating the `currentIconMap` pointer to point to the corresponding icon map (`iconMapDark` for dark theme, `iconMapLight` for light theme).
+The `IconManager::switchTheme(bool)` is a function that switches the current icon theme.
+This is done by updating the `currentIconMap` pointer to point to the corresponding icon map (`iconMapDark` for dark theme, `iconMapLight` for light theme).
 When this function is called, it emits a `themeChanged()` signal.

 I created a custom widget `TToolButton` that inherits from `QToolButton`.
 This widget takes an IconManager instance and an icon name as params.
 When a `themeChanged()` signal is emitted, `TToolButton` responds by calling its `updateIcon()` slot function, which updates its icon to the current theme's version using the `IconManager::getIcon()` function.